-Finding creams that reduce scarring is nearly impossible, so I suggest bringing your own just as a precautionary method.
+Finding creams that reduce scarring is also more difficult, so I suggest bringing your own just as a precautionary method.

 This is actually very common across the majority of Asian countries, but it can be strange to adapt to it.
 So, adding wet wipes to your Bali packing list is a good idea.